Sebastien2020/rancheros-cloud-config/README.md

 # RancherOS cloud-config
-rancheros-cloud-config.yml
+rancheros-cloud-config.yml for RancherOS iPXE boot

-# Use in conjunction with PXE boot script
+# Use in conjunction with iPXE boot script
 ```
 #!ipxe
 # Boots RancherOS in Ramdisk with persistent storage on disk /dev/vda